troy896/magisk-files/note.md

 - [General] Introduce Bootloop Protection feature to automatically boot into Core-only mode if zygote fails to start for many times
 - [General] Add f2fs tuning for unencrypted devices
 - [General] Lock `sys.oem_unlock_allowed` to `0` and `init.svc.adbd` to `stopped`
-- [MagiskInit] Allowing developers to replace files in the system at the earliest init stage.
+- [MagiskInit] Support Early-init mount: allow to replace files in the system at the earliest init stage.

 ### About Canary and Debug?